VIDEO: Tips To Enjoy Happier, Healthier Thanksgiving, Average American Consumes More Than 4,000 Calories

 By Dr. James Palermo // November 23, 2017

 ABOVE VIDEO: Here’s some serious food for thought: People probably consume 3,000 to 5,000 calories around the Thanksgiving table.
 While eating often takes center stage during the holidays, that doesn’t we have to give up on good health.
 Check out these tips for a fit and healthy holiday, without sacrificing any flavor or fun.

-BREVARD COUNTY, FLORIDA–When you sit down tomorrow evening to watch the Jets and the Patriots in the last NFL game of this year’s “Turkey Day,” what’s the chances of you, after consuming generous portions of the tryptophan laden bird, staying awake through the middle of the second quarter?
+BREVARD COUNTY, FLORIDA — When you sit down Thanksgiving evening, what’s the chances of you, after consuming generous portions of the tryptophan laden bird, of staying awake?

 Busting Thanksgiving Myths

 So, what are the other myths associated with the traditional Thanksgiving fare and our tendency to overindulge on the fourth Thursday of every November?

 According to research from the Calorie Control Council, an organization representing the diet food industry and focused on healthy eating and exercising, the average American may consume more than 4,500 calories and up to 230 grams of fat from snacking and eating a traditional Thanksgiving dinner with turkey and all the trimmings.